goodmami/pe/docs/specification.md

 value higher than the second character.

 The `[`, `]`, and `\` characters are special inside a character class and must be escaped if they are used literally.
-The `-` character must be escaped if it is meant literally in a position that would otherwise describe a range between two characters.
-Valid positions for the literal usage are as follows:
+To use the `-` character literally, place it at one of the following locations:

 - at the beginning of the character class (e.g., `[-a-z]` matches `-` or `a` through `z`)